Throat Baby (Go Baby): Live performance

+Remix

 A remix of "Throat Baby (Go Baby)" featuring American rapper DaBaby and American hip hop duo City Girls was released on January 21, 2021.
 It was first teased in a post on Kash's Instagram account made less than a week before its release.
 Jon Powell of Revolt called the remix "an even more adults-only effort for fans to enjoy, especially from the feminine perspective".
 The remix debuted and peaked at number 63 on the Rolling Stone Top 100.